AudioKit/AudioKit/README.md

 ## About Us

-AudioKit was created by
+AudioKit was created by [Aurelius Prochazka](https://github.com/aure) who is your life line if you need help!
-[Aurelius Prochazka](https://github.com/aure) who is your life line if you need help!
+[Matthew Fecher](https://github.com/analogcode), [Jeff Cooper](https://github.com/eljeff), and Aure create [AudioKitPro](http://audiokitpro.com/) apps together, and
-[Matthew Fecher](https://github.com/analogcode) manages all of AudioKit's web sites and [Stephane Peter](https://github.com/megastep) is Aure's co-admin and manages AudioKit's releases.
+[Stephane Peter](https://github.com/megastep) is Aure's co-admin and manages AudioKit's releases.

 But, there are many other important people in our family: